FAR-Lab/RealtimeAudioClassification/Converting-CSV-datasets-into-folders.md

 For our algorithms to understand the data, we need to write small scripts that moves the data into the folder structure mentioned above.

-Have a look at the **/Transforming Datasets.ipynb** notebook in the `04_ProcessingData` folder.
+Have a look at the **Transforming Datasets.ipynb** notebook in the `04_ProcessingData` folder.
 There we provide scripts to sort files into folders; this is used to process datasets like the urban-sounds dataset.

 Handy Links
 https://stackoverflow.com/questions/8858008/how-to-move-a-file-in-python how to move a file in python